 6. What Are the Campground Fire Rules?

 For me, the best part of camping is making a campfire.
 Unfortunately, this isn’t allowed at every campground – especially in places where there’s a risk of forest fires.
 So check this carefully before you go!

 Even if campfires are allowed, consider how you will get wood.
 In many large campgrounds, the sites don’t have many trees and any fallen branches are cleared quickly.
 So, you’ll have to bring your own firewood or buy it from them.
 It’s an annoying extra expense!

-It helps to read reviews, searching specifically for “bathroom”.
+Search for “bathroom” in campground reviews.
 This will give you a clue to how clean/dirty the bathrooms really are.

 Depending on the experience you want to have, you may want (or not want!) any of these amenities.
 For example, I actually try to avoid campgrounds with WiFi because I don’t want to be annoyed by campers watching videos on their laptops or talking incessantly on their phones.